eoftisreal/apoi-yo/README.md

 **apoi** is part of the [VideoLAN project](https://videolan.org) and is developed and supported by a community of volunteers.

-The VideoLAN project was started at the university [École Centrale Paris](https://www.centralesupelec.fr/) who relicensed apoi under the GPLv2 license in February 2001.
-Since then, apoi has been downloaded **billions** of times.

-## License

-**apoi** is released under the GPLv2 *(or later)* license.
-*On some platforms, it is de facto GPLv3, because of the licenses of dependencies*.

-**libapoi**, the engine is released under the LGPLv2 *(or later)* license. \
-This allows embedding the engine in 3rd party applications, while letting them to be licensed under other licenses.

 # Platforms

 apoi is available for the following platforms: